Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Abstract

 \section{Abstract}

-Let $X$ be a proper, geodesically complete CAT($0$) space and $\Gamma$ be a group acting properly, cocompactly, and by isometries on $X$; further assume $X$ admits a rank one axis.
-Patterson's construction gives a family of finite Borel measures, called Patterson-Sullivan measures, on $\bd X$.
-We use the Patterson-Sullivan measures to construct a finite Borel measure (called the Bowen-Margulis measure) on the space of unit-speed parametrized geodesics of $X$ modulo the $\Gamma$-action.
-This measure has full support and is invariant under the geodesic flow.
+Let $X$ be a proper, geodesically complete CAT($0$) space under a proper, non-elementary, isometric action by a group $\Gamma$ with a rank one element.
+We construct a generalized Bowen-Margulis measure on the space of unit-speed parametrized geodesics of $X$ modulo the $\Gamma$-action.

-Although the construction of Bowen-Margulis measures for rank one nonpositively curved manifolds and for CAT($-1$) spaces is well-known, the construction for CAT($0$) spaces hinges on establishing a new structural result of independent interest about geodesically complete, cocompact rank one CAT($0$) spaces: Almost no geodesic, under the Bowen-Margulis measure, bounds a flat strip of any positive width.
+Although the construction of Bowen-Margulis measures for rank one nonpositively curved manifolds and for CAT($-1$) spaces is well-known, the construction for CAT($0$) spaces hinges on establishing a new structural result of independent interest: Almost no geodesic, under the Bowen-Margulis measure, bounds a flat strip of any positive width.
 We also show that almost every point in $\bd X$, under the Patterson-Sullivan measure, is isolated in the Tits metric.
+(For these results we assume the Bowen-Margulis measure is finite, as it is in the cocompact case).

-Finally, we identify precisely which geodesically complete, cocompact rank one CAT($0$) spaces are mixing.
-That is, we prove that the Bowen-Margulis measure is mixing under the geodesic flow unless $X$ is a tree with all edge lengths in $c \Z$ for some $c > 0$.
-This characterization is new, even in the setting of CAT(-1) spaces.
+Finally, we precisely characterize mixing when $X$ has full limit set: A finite Bowen-Margulis measure is not mixing under the geodesic flow precisely when $X$ is a tree with all edge lengths in $c \Z$ for some $c > 0$.
+This characterization is new, even in the setting of CAT($-1$) spaces.